-The canal ride lasts for 30 minutes and the helmsman gives running commentary in English, Dutch, and French.
+The canal ride lasts for 30 minutes and the helmsman gives a running commentary in English, Dutch, and French.
 To buy tickets just visit the little booth set up just before the steps leading down to the dock.
-If there is a long queue, head up the canal where you will find other pick up points.
+If there is a long queue, head up the canal where you will find other pick-up points.

 5. Appreciate the Flemish Masters

 The Groeninge Museum houses the largest collection of Flemish painters from the 15th and early 16th century.
 Many world-famous masterpieces by Jan van Eyck, Hans Memling, Hugo van der Goes, and Gerard David are on display here.
 Jan van Eyck’s The Madonna with Canon van der Paele is one of the highlights of the museum.

 Not many people know that there are windmills in Bruges that date back to the 13th century.
 During the 16th century, there were more than thirty windmills turning their sails here.
 Today, only four survive and of those, only two mills can be visited.
 Sint-Janshuis Mill, built in 1770, is still in its original spot and still grinding grain just like its neighbour Koelewei Mill.
 On a sunny day, there’s nothing like a short climb to Sint-Janshuis Mill for a panoramic view of Bruges.
 During your visit, the miller will explain the workings of his mill and give a demonstration too!